ITSLeeds/highways-course/exercises.md

 1. Get into groups of 2 and, in those groups:
 2. Create a new RStudio project
-3. Create an R script
+3. Create a new blank R script
 4. Identify and interact with each of the 4 panels in RStudio
 5. Get help on the plot function with `?plot`
 6. Create a plot using the `plot()` function